JohnPeter-hub/Local_Youtube_Downloader/README.md

-# Local_Youtube_Downloader
-Download YouTube videos or audio via a clean Flask web app — Dockerized and ready to run.

 # 🎬 YouTube Downloader Web App (Dockerized)

 A simple, elegant Flask web app to download YouTube videos or audio — with a responsive Bootstrap UI, real-time download logs, and fully Dockerized deployment.